sanjivsingh/stackoverflow-java-sdk/README.md

 This project aims to provide a Java wrapper to the StackOverflow?
 API.

 * Cloned from : http://code.google.com/p/stackoverflow-java-sdk/
-* It Support Stack Exchange API V2.2
+* SDK Support Stack Exchange API V2.2

 Getting Started
 There are two interfaces to the library.